toilamit/toilamit.github.io/_posts/2019-07-26-What is the (not not) operator in JavaScript.md

+---
+layout: post
-What is the !! (not not) operator in JavaScript?
+title: What is the !! (not not) operator in JavaScript?
+permalink: # Add permalink ex: /javascript (optional)
+date: 2019-07-26 09:00:00 +0700
+description:
+img: # Add image post ex: viet-dep-zai.jpg (optional)
+fig-caption: # Add figcaption (optional)
+tags: [javascript]
+---

 The other day I was rolling through some JavaScript to figure out how a 3rd party library ticked.
 As I scanned the lines of code I came across a line like the following: